getparked/GET-PARKED-2023/README.md

 ### Settings
-* Main widget class Settings1NotificationsWidget which extends a StatefulWidget that represents a currnet state of the settings page.
+* The main widget class Settings1NotificationsWidget extends a StatefulWidget that represents a currnet state of the settings page.

-* The state class _Settings1NotificationsWidgetState extends State.
-It holds the state of the widget, including the values of the switch list tiles and a key for the scaffold widget.
+* The state class _Settings1NotificationsWidgetState holds the state of the widget, including the values of the switch list tiles and a key for the scaffold widget.

-* The body column section defines the app bar of the settings page, which includes the title "Settings" and an image logo.
+* The main body column section defines the app bar of the settings page, which includes the title "Settings" and our logo.

 * Padding section displays a text widget that prompts the user to choose their settings.